 Do mindfulness & meditation have a role to play in first response?By Crawford Coates | Apr 26, 2018

-I’ve been a meditator for a little over five years now.
+I’ve been a meditator for a little over six years now.
 I’ve been an editor and publisher working with first responders for more than twice that amount of time.
 I never saw the two as overlapping in anyway, until recently.
 Lots of interesting conversations have come up in the last couple of years—with cops and firefighters and EMS personnel, scientific researchers, military operators, athletes—and I’m becoming convinced that mindfulness and it’s practice would benefit first responders.

 What is Mindfulness?

 There are several competing and complimentary definitions of mindfulness.
 Jon Kabat-Zinn, a professor of medicine emeritus at the University of Massachusetts Medical School and one of its principle researchers and advocates, defines mindfulness as “awareness that arises through paying attention, on purpose, in the present moment, non-judgementally.”
 For Ellen J. Langer, a professor of psychology at Harvard University, mindfulness is simply noticing new and novel things.
 She likens it to child’s play.